hipponot/zapt/README.md

 puts 'luke'

 ```
-You don't need a CLI or a server or databags or cookbooks or..., just a directory
+You don't need a CLI or a server or databags or cookbooks or..., just
-with your stuff and a bit of ruby that looks like the above.
+a directory with your stuff and a bit of ruby that looks like the
+above.
+To exectue just run the ruby.
 ```
 > rvmsudo task.rb
 ```